Which Nature’s Recipe Formulas Get

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Nature’s Recipe dog food tubs look like an above-average wet product.
+Based on its ingredients alone, Nature’s Recipe Original dog food in trays looks like an above-average wet product.

 As a group, the brand features an average protein content of 65% and a mean fat level of 12%.
 Together, these figures suggest a carbohydrate content of 16% for the overall product line.